RinkuPatel19/ltu-sentiment-analysis/README.md

 - Jupyter Notebook

 ## Dataset
-The dataset consists of 500 social media posts related to Lawrence Technological University, collected from platforms such as Twitter, Reddit, and Glassdoor.
+The dataset consists of 500 synthetic social media posts related to Lawrence Technological University, designed to simulate real-world feedback from platforms such as Twitter, Reddit, and Glassdoor.
 Each record includes text content, platform, date, and sentiment labels.

-The dataset is designed to simulate real-world user feedback with a balanced distribution of positive, negative, and neutral sentiments.
+**Note:** The dataset is synthetic and created for analysis purposes.

+## Project Workflow
+Data Collection → Data Cleaning → Text Preprocessing → Sentiment Analysis → Visualization → Insights & Business Impact

 ## Approach
 - Cleaned and preprocessed text data (stopword removal, lemmatization, normalization)